Galapagos + Ecuador – January 2024*

 • Washcloth

-15. Some hotels on this trip offer laundry services at a fee, if needed.
+18. Some hotels on this trip offer laundry services for a fee, if needed.

-16. Most will agree that the drinking water in Ecuador and the Galapagos is not safe for consumption.
-Thus, drinking tap water anywhere in Ecuador is not advisable, and drinking only bottled water is highly recommended.
+19. Most will agree that the drinking water in Ecuador and the Galapagos is not safe for consumption.
+Thus, drinking only bottled water is highly recommended.
 Bottled water is easily found and can be purchased for a minimal fee.

-You will be able to purchase bottled water but to alleviate the plastic waste epidemic, we recommend a reusable filtered water bottle like LifeStraw or Grayl.
+You can purchase bottled water but to alleviate the plastic waste epidemic, we recommend a reusable filtered water bottle like LifeStraw or Grayl.

 Most travelers to Ecuador and the Galapagos do not have any problems.
 As long as you remember to keep a watchful eye on your belongings and stay aware of your surroundings, you will have a safe and memorable trip!

-18. Hotels throughout Ecuador and the Galapagos offer a wide variety of foods.
-When making your reservation, please notify us of your specific requests such as gluten-free, vegetarian, vegan, etc. Alternative options will always be possible throughout the tour although options might be limited.
+21. Hotels throughout Ecuador and the Galapagos offer a wide variety of foods.
+When making your reservation, please notify us of your specific requests such as gluten-free, vegetarian, vegan, etc. Alternative options will always be possible throughout the trip although options might be limited.

-19. Please review the CDC Health Information for Travelers Website before traveling to Ecuador to see any recommended vaccinations.
+22. Please review the CDC Health Information for Travelers Website before traveling to Ecuador and the Galapagos to see any recommended vaccinations.

 If you suffer from pre-existing medical conditions or are concerned about what vaccinations may be right for you, we strongly advise that you visit a medical professional or your personal physician before your trip.